jungy24/Tip-Calculator/README.md

 Describe any challenges encountered while building the app.

 I was unable to connect the "value changed" to the tip calculating function.
+I was able to add the action using an alternative method not mentioned in the tutorial video.

 ## License